Ru-Zah-Jin-Zebo/Cainhurst/README.md

    cd Cainhurst
    ```

-2. Place your video files in the `data/videos` directory.
+2. Place your video files in a `Cainhurst/data/videos` directory.

 3. Build the Docker image:
    ```bash